wbudic/LifeLog/Current Development Check List.md

 # Branch Development LifeLog in Perl - Sun Stage v.
 1.6

 *This page lists current development and issues being worked on in the LifeLog app.
 Being in the **Sun** stage, means there is a production environment.
 And usable, used.
-When the project reaches **Earth** stage.
+When, the project reaches **Earth** stage.
 It will be at its final specification.
 No data structures or major new features can be added or requested anymore.
 Only bug fixes, enhancements and efficiency fixes, if any at the **Earth** stage.*

 This version is not compatible in data structure to prior versions.
 Data migration is required, to transfer previous data (see ../dbLifeLog/main.cnf).

 ## LifeLog
 * Implement sticky log entries.
 * $CUR_MTH_SVIEW - Start view page is for current month, and the sticky set.
 * Some System settings to be stored in session.
 As these are  known even before logon.
 > i.e. $SESSN_EXPR, $RELEASE_VER, $TIME_ZONE, $LOG_PATH

-*&#10004; Dropdown for type of log amount (Mark as Expense).
+* &#10004; Dropdown for type of log amount (Mark as Expense).
 Default is Asset.
 Asset is neither, income or expense.
-*&#10004; Implement RTF Documents.
+* &#10004; Implement RTF Documents.
 > Useful as more document style formated details can be added instead of just plain text.
 *&#10004; Preserve Search view selections.
 After edits and submit.
 > * &#10004; Preserve from to date selections.
 > * &#10004; Date View not working on Local entered date format.
 *&#10004; Sum selected, income, expense, totals.
 &#10004; Sum on view.